cloudmesh-community/fa18-523-60/paper/paper.md

 ```

 The *$group* stage consumes the document data per each distinct group.
 It has a RAM limit of 100 MB.
-If the stage exceeds this limit, *$group*
+If the stage exceeds this limit, the *$group*
 produces an error [@www-docs.mongodb].

 ```